-And if you prefer the real deal, make sure you check out our article about the best Dungeons & Dragons dice sets you should own.
+If you prefer the real deal instead, make sure you check out our article about the best Dungeons & Dragons dice sets you should own.

 Notice: We get commissions for purchases made through links in this article.
 This has no editorial impact over the games presented.